-The School has early implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements.
+Upon inception of the lease, the School has implemented GASB Statement No. 87 Leases, and as a result recorded a lease right of use asset and liability in these financial statements.
 At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
-The School has used an average effective interest for several borrowings during FY 2021.
-The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability as of June 30, 2021.
-For 2021, interest expense totaled \$635,427, as it relates to its lease agreements.
+The School has used an average effective interest for several borrowings during FY 2022.
+The average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability as of June 30, 2022.

-Note 8 - Commitments, Contingencies and Concentrations (continued)
+Note 6 - Long Term Liabilities (continued)